LoganFairbairn/RyMat/README.md

 ## FAQ

-Q: Why would I use RyMat over other material editing software?
+Why would I use RyMat over other material editing software?
 - RyMat is 100% free, no monthly subscription, no one-time payment required.
-- You can keep your workflow within Blender.
+- You keep your workflow within Blender.
 - You support free and open-source software.
 - Your privacy is important to you, this add-on has no telemetry.
-- If you have the skills, you can mod this add-on to suit your needs.
+- You can mod this add-on to suit your needs.